yosrahelal/paladin/perf/README.md

   - See `length` attribute.
   - Setting a test instance's `length` attribute to a time duration (e.g. `3h`) will cause the test to run for that long or until an error occurs (see `delinquentAction`).
   - Note this setting is ignored if the test is run in daemon mode (running the `pldperf` command with `-d` or `--daemon`, or setting the global `daemon` value to `true` in the `instances.yaml` file).
 In daemon mode the test will run until `maxActions` has been reached or an error has occurred and `delinquentActions` is set to true.
-- Ramping up the rate of test actions (e.g. token mints)
+- Ramping up the rate of test actions
   - See the `startRate`, `endRate` and `rateRampUpTime` attribute of a test instance.
   - All values default to `0` which has the effect of not limiting the rate of the test.
   - The test will allow at most `startRate` actions to happen per second.
 Over the period of `rateRampUpTime` seconds the allowed rate will increase linearly until `endRate` actions per seconds are reached.
 At this point the test will continue at `endRate` actions per second until the test finishes.